BLCM/OpenBLCMM/windows-processing/README.md

        deal with.
 3. Run `native-compile.bat` (or just `native-image -jar OpenBLCMM.jar`) to
    compile `OpenBLCMM.exe`
-4. If you want, use WinRun4J to set an icon on the EXE itself, with `RCEDIT64.EXE /I OpenBLCMM.exe openblcmm.ico`
+    1. The batch file also uses WinRun4J to set an icon on the EXE itself, with `RCEDIT64.EXE /I OpenBLCMM.exe openblcmm.ico`.
+If you want an icon but didn't use the batch file, be sure to do that.
+The batch file also collects the EXE and all required DLLs into a `compiled` subdir.
 4. Open `openblcmm.iss` in Inno Setup.
 Update the version number if required and hit "Compile."
 You'll end up with an `OpenBLCMM-<version>-Installer.exe` inside an `Output` dir.
 That's the installer!